-Volcann will be recognized as a cannabis retailer that offers a range of distinctive products representing excellence, quality, sophistication, and mindful production practices, that thoughtfully represent customer needs, shared ideals, and community values.
-Volcann will carve out a significant niche among competitors using sales, marketing and presentation methods that reflect a deeper understanding of the context for adult-use cannabis.
+Hennep will be recognized as a marijuana brand that offers a range of distinctive products representing excellence, quality, sophistication, mindful production practices, and community values that thoughtfully represent customer needs and shared ideals.
+Hennep will carve a significant niche among competitors using cultivation, extraction, sales, marketing and presentation methods that reflect a deeper understanding of the context for adult-use marijuana.